Policy Optimization over General State and Action Spaces: Numerical Experiments

-We used a discount factor of $\gamma=0.99$.
+Let us now provide some implementation details.\footnote{Code available at \url{https://github.com/jucaleb4/RL-general-action-state}.} We used a discount factor of $\gamma=0.99$.
 For function approximation, we considered (linear) random Fourier features~\cite{rahimi2007random} and neural networks.
 More details about the former can be found in~\cref{sec:appendix_pe}.
 For the latter, we employed a fully connected neural network with 2 hidden layers, where each layer consists of an affine function of width 64 with tanh activation function, which is the same architecture used in Stablebaselines3~\cite{raffin2021stable}.
 For policy evaluation, we estimated the value function by a simple Monte-Carlo approach while bootstrapping the remaining cost-to-go values.
 Then to update the linear function approximation, we used \texttt{sklearn}'s stochastic gradient descent with the default settings and 100 epochs.
 To update the neural network, we used the same update scheme as in Stablebaselines3.
-Finally, we tuned the PDA stepsizes via grid search.
-Throughout this section, we refer to ``steps'' as a timestep or sample from the environment.
+Additionally, we tuned PDA's stepsize to improve the empirical performance.
+We performed a grid search over both the ``convex stepsize'' from~\cref{thm:4-1} and ``nonconvex stepsize'' from~\cref{the:PDA_nonconvex} as well as the stepsize magnitude $\lambda$ therein, and we chose the best one from the tuning phase.
+We also applied a grid search to tune the stepsize for other algorithms that we compared against in our experiments.
+Throughout this section, we refer to ``samples'' as a single timestep in the environment.